Orchestra

 • Larger chamber groups when instrumentation permits

 Assignments are made from our cohort of wind, brass, and string instrumentalists, allowing nearly every participant to engage in chamber repertoire.
-A small number of exceptional instrumentalists may be invited to perform both in a traditional chamber ensemble and in the Suor Angelica chamber group.
+A small number of exceptional instrumentalists will be invited to perform both in a traditional chamber ensemble and in the Suor Angelica chamber group.

 Repertoire will be selected once the 2026 roster is finalized, drawing from